AntaresMugisho/PyBladeDocs/docs/liveblade/liveblade-directives.md

 ### Toggling classes

 Often, instead of toggling entire elements, you may want to toggle individual CSS classes on an input when its state is "dirty".
+For this purpose, use the `.class`modifier on the `dirty` directive.

 Below is an example where a user types into an input field and the border becomes yellow, indicating an "unsaved" state.
 Then, when the user tabs away from the field, the border is removed, indicating that the state has been saved on the server: